graphaware/graph-aided-search/README.md

 The second module (this module) is a plugin for Elasticsearch that can query the Neo4j graph database during a search query to enrich the result (boost the score) by results that are more efficiently calculated in a graph database, e.g. recommendations.

-Both modules are now production-ready and officially supported by GraphAware for <a href="http://graphaware.com/enterprise/" target="_blank">GraphAware Enterprise</a> subscribers.
+Both modules are now open-source production-ready for everyone.
+They are also officially supported by GraphAware for <a href="http://graphaware.com/enterprise/" target="_blank">GraphAware Enterprise</a> subscribers.

 ## Feature Overview: Graph-Aided Search